Celvis-wq/WarmUp/README.md

 ## Purpose:

-- This has a list of variables that contains color words and uses a for loop to print them out
+- This has a list of variables that contains color words and uses a for loop to print them out.
+This is for my cyber class.
 <br />

 ## FAQ: